WillFlame14/hanabi-bot/README.md

 # hanabi-bot
 A NodeJS bot that plays on the [hanab.live](https://hanab.live/) interface.
+Basic structure and ideas were taken from [Zamiell's example bot](https://github.com/Zamiell/hanabi-live-bot).

 Currently, the bot plays at around level 0.5 of H-Group.
 It can handle direct play clues, save clues, clue focus, and some general ideas of Good Touch Principle.